Vvegetal/Python-Screen-Locker/README.md

 # Python-Screen-Locker

-## A short script to lock computers.
+## A short script to lock computers's screen.